Driving the Alaska Highway: FAQ

 3) What kind of vehicle should I take?

 Drive what you want to drive, just make sure it is mechanically sound with good tires (and a spare).
 You will see all sorts of vehicles traveling the Alaska Highway in summer, from bicycles, motorcycles, vintage and compact cars to pop-up trailers, motorhomes, 5th-wheelers towing passenger cars and plenty of trucks, big and small.

-The MILEPOST field editors have driven a variety of vehicles on road logging trips, from a VW Eurovan to a Saturn, Subaru wagon, Honda CRV, Pontiac Grand Am pulling a Little Guy traile, and a 28-foot Class C motorhome.
+The MILEPOST field editors have driven a variety of vehicles on road logging trips, from a VW Eurovan to a Saturn, Subaru wagon, Honda CRV and Pontiac Grand Am pulling a small trailer, to a 28-foot Class C motorhome.
 Field editors out of the Anchorage office currently drive a truck/camper.

 4) What do I need to know about crossing the border?

 U.S. and Canadian citizens are required to present one of the following travel documents as identification when crossing the U.S.–Canada border: U.S. or Canadian Passport, valid for air, land and sea travel; Passport Card (U.S. only), valid for land and sea travel; Enhanced Driver’s License (EDL), available in some states and provinces, valid for land and sea travel; or a Trusted Traveler program card (NEXUS, SENTRI or FAST/Expres), issued to pre-approved, low-risk travelers and valid for sea and land use.
 (NEXUS can also be used at participating airport kiosks.)
 If you are traveling with minors, you must carry proper identification for each child such as a birth certificate, passport, citizenship card, permanent resident card, etc.

 U.S. motorists convicted of a criminal offense, such as Driving Under the Influence (DUI), may be refused entry into Canada or may be required to apply for admittance permits and pay fees.